jmcdo29/ogma/packages/nestjs-module/README.md

 Where `Context` is the class-method combination of the path that was called.
 This is especially useful for GraphQL logging where all URLs log from the `/graphql` route.

 If you would like to skip any request url path, you can pass in a decorator either an entire class or just a route handler with the `@OgmaSkip()` decorator.

-> Note: As of version 0.3.0 the `OgmaInterceptor` is not bound by default, it is still necessary to pass **all** of the expected configuration options due to the way that the dependencies are built.
-If you would like to bind the interceptor globally, you can still do so using `APP_INTERCEPTOR` in a custom provider.
-The interceptor is not bound by default anymore to allow for more customization when it comes to the generation of request IDs.

 > Note: Be aware that as this is an interceptor, any errors that happen in middleware, such as Passport's serialization/deserialization and authentication methods through the PassportStrategy will not be logged in the library.
 You can use an [ExceptionFilter](https://docs.nestjs.com/exception-filters) to manage that.
 The same goes for guards due to the [request lifecycle](https://docs.nestjs.com/faq/request-lifecycle)